ENCCS/openmp-gpu/content/gpu-architecture.rst

 .. figure:: img/gpu_vs_cpu.png
    :align: center

 The GPU is specialized for highly parallel computations and therefore designed such that more transistors are devoted to data processing rather than data caching and flow control.

 Different Philosophies
 ~~~~~~~~~~~~~~~~~~~~~~
-They are designed with different goals in mind.
+CPUs and GPUs  are designed with different goals in mind.
 While the CPU is designed to excel at executing a sequence of operations, called a thread, as fast as possible and can execute a few tens of these threads in parallel, the GPU is designed to excel at executing thousands of them in parallel.
+The GPU is specialized for highly parallel computations and therefore designed such that more transistors are devoted to data processing rather than data caching and flow control.
+More transistors dedicated to data processing is beneficial for highly parallel computations; the GPU can hide memory access latencies with computation, instead of relying on large data caches and complex flow control to avoid long
+memory access latencies, both of which are expensive in terms of transistors.

 .. list-table::
    :widths: 100 100